eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

   }
 ```

-After user acceptance of the offer, the selected documents can be issued using the `issueDocumentsByOfferUrl(offerUri:docTypes:txCodeValue:)` method.
+After user acceptance of the offer, the selected documents can be issued using the `issueDocumentsByOfferUrl(offerUri:docTypes:txCodeValue:configuration:)` method.
 The `txCodeValue` parameter is not used in the case of the authorization code flow.

 The following example shows how to issue documents by offer URL: